9 New Year Traditions Around the World

 Central and South America

-In some countries, it’s considered wearing special colored undergarments for good luck.
+In some countries, it’s considered good luck to wear special colored undergarments.
 The most popular colors are red for love and yellow for money.
-Some countries even have vendors selling the undergarments.
+In addition, some countries even have vendors selling festive undergarments.

-Ball drops, fireworks shows and big parties are popular in the U.S. People eat black-eyed peas for good luck, greens to symbolize money, and noodles and grains for abundance.
+Ball drops, fireworks shows and parties are popular in the U.S. People eat black-eyed peas for good luck, leafy greens to symbolize money, and noodles and grains for abundance.
 In the South, try Hoppin’ John, a dish with pork, beans and greens combined.
-Learn more about food for New Year’s in the U.S.
+Learn more about New Year foods in the U.S.